Steps To Enter The U.S. On An F-1 or J-1 Visa

 Seeking an F-1 visa?
 Obtain an I-20 Form (Certificate of Eligibility for F-1 visa).
 The following links will guide you in obtaining your I-20.

 Admitted to Pace as an exchange student?
 Obtain a DS-2019 Form (Certificate of Eligibility for J-1 visa).
-Find a checklist here to obtain your Pace DS-2019.
+View the checklist to obtain your Pace DS-2019.

 Step 2: Pay SEVIS I-901 Fee